U.S. mother pleads to Islamic State leader for her son's release

 BOSTON The mother of an American journalist held captive by militant group Islamic State released a video on Wednesday appealing directly to the group's leader for his release.

 "I am sending this message to you, Abu Bakr al-Baghdadi al-Quraishi al-Hussaini, the caliph of the Islamic State.
 I am Shirley Sotloff.
-My son Steven is in your hands," Sotloff said in the video, obtained by the New York Times.
+My son Steven is in your hands," Sotloff said in the video, given to the New York Times.

-"I ask you to use your authority to spare his life and to follow the example set by the Prophet Mohammed, who protected people of The Book (Christians and Jews)," she said.
-She added that her son is an "honorable man and has always tried to help the weak."
+"I ask you to use your authority to spare his life and to follow the example set by the Prophet Mohammed, who protected people of The Book."

-Islamic State, which has declared a caliphate in territory it has captured in Syria and Iraq, threatened to kill Sotloff if its demands, which include halting American air strikes against the group, are not met.
+Islamic State, which declared a caliphate in territory it has captured in Syria and Iraq, threatened to kill Sotloff if its demands are not met, including the halting of American air strikes against the group.

-"As a mother I ask your justice to be merciful and not to punish my son for matters he has no control over," she said.
 "I want what every mother wants: to live to see her children's children.
-I plead with you to grant me this."
+I plead with you to grant me this," she said.

 Another American writer, Peter Theo Curtis, was released on Sunday after two years held captive by another militant group operating in Syria, the Nusra Front.
 He said on Wednesday he was emotionally overwhelmed by his welcome home.